arokettu/torrent-file/docs/types.rst

 Fields
 ------

-.. versionchanged:: 3.0.1 getters replaced with readonly properties
+.. versionchanged:: 3.0.1 getters were replaced with readonly properties

 .. code-block:: php